wilmix8/JREE1.0/README.md

 Note:  it is used  only  in Linux Platform.

-Note:  Only    java(jdk1.8,jdk1.7)  is  used  with  JREE in linux platform.

-Note:  Only  JAVA/J2ee  professionals  are   selected   for  JREE1.0.
+Note:  Only  JAVA7(OAKJAVA)  professionals  are   selected   for  JREE1.0.